-New York employers (including many large retailers) that pay their hourly employees on a bi-weekly or semi-monthly basis may be violating the New York Labor Law that requires manual workers be paid within seven calendar days of the end of the week in which their wages were earned.
+New York employers (including many large retailers) that pay their hourly employees on a bi-weekly or semi-monthly basis may be violating the New York Labor Law that requires manual workers be paid weekly, within seven calendar days of the end of the week in which their wages were earned.
+Claims for compensation due to the late payment of wages under NYLL are referred to as “delayed wage” claims.

-For Example: if an employer pays its “manual employee” $1,000 every two weeks (instead of $500 weekly), the employee may be entitled to recover an additional $500 per week.
+For Example: if an employer pays its “manual employee” $1,000 every two weeks (instead of $500 weekly), the employee may be entitled to recover an additional $500 for each week in which wages were improperly delayed.
+In most instances, this can result in a worker being owed delayed wage payment damages of approximately 50% of their total annual wages.

 New York workers have a 6 year statute of limitations to bring untimely wage payment claims.

 The New York Department of Labor considers “manual workers” to include individuals who spend 25% or more of their working time engaged in physical labor.
-Physical labor includes all types of physical tasks that are not limited to heaving lifting, such as stocking shelves, unpacking boxes, bagging purchases, cleaning tasks, standing for long periods of time, operating machinery and arranging inventory.
+Physical labor includes all types of physical tasks – for example:

 Manual workers can include, but are not limited to, jobs such as: